How to Tell the Difference Between Chinese and Japanese Writing

 Anyway, I hope this helps clear things up at least a little for some people.
 And the next time you’re at an Asian grocery store or restaurant or whatever, try putting these tips to the test and see if you can identify the languages!
 Unless you already know the differences, of course 😛

-If you liked this write-up and know someone else who'd enjoy it too, I hope you'll share it online.
-I appreciate it!
+If you liked this post and know someone else who'd enjoy it, I hope you'll consider sharing it with them.
+Word of mouth is what keeps this site running!

 72 Comments